A dart board representing Golden Circle marketing

 Apple and Golden Circle Marketing

 Apple consistently uses Golden Circle marketing correctly.
-They begin with WHY, then figure out HOW they’ll achieve their vision and WHAT they need do create to get there.
+They begin with WHY, then figure out HOW they’ll achieve their vision and WHAT they need do to get there.

 This is clear in Apple’s marketing.
 Think about how strange it would sound if Apple took the typical WHAT to HOW to WHY marketing approach.
 It might sound something like this:

 “We make good computers.
-Our computers are easy to use, elegant, and well designed.
+Our computers are easy to use, elegant, and well-designed.
 You should buy one.”

 Now, compare that to the start with WHY approach that Apple actually uses to inspire customers

 “We think differently.
 We want to challenge the status quo.
-The way we do this is by making products that are easy to use, elegant, and well designed.
+The way we do this is by making products that are easy to use, elegant, and well-designed.
 And we just happen to make computers as our products.
 You should buy one.”

 The difference is that Apple’s products are a result of their WHY.
 This is Golden Circle marketing.
 Their MacBooks, iPods, and iPhones are just a physical representation of the company’s core beliefs.
 Therefore, when someone buys an Apple product, they’re not just buying the WHAT: they’re buying the WHY, too.